plastering/plastering/README.md

 2. Each cell has parsing results.
 An example for 123456.VendorGivenName:
     1. Tokenization: ``["RM", "-", "101", ".", "ZN", "T"]``
     2. Token Labels: ``["Room", None, "left-identifier", None, "Zone", "Temperature"]``
-    3. Though Oracle by default supports the above token-label sets, different tokenization rules may apply from a framework.
+    3. Though Plastering by default supports the above token-label sets, different tokenization rules may apply from a framework.
 For example, one may want to use ``ZNT -> Zone_Temperature_Sensor``.
 Such combinations can be extended later.
 3. One may use a part of different label types or add a new label type if needed.

 ### Raw Timeseries Data